 (Also, even though $/feature is the same between the two, it's worth bearing in mind that the cheaper guy still takes twice as many days.)

-> Are you implying than developers working on site are never late?
+Are you implying than developers working on site are never late?
+This is far from true.

 I'm implying that when you factor in the lack of time zone differences, communications issues, and the increased efficiency of having your employee in the same office as you, then you'll probably get the work done in half the time.